sofathitesh/doconce/trunk/docs/demos/tutorial/html/_sources/tutorial.txt

  3. item 3

 URLs with a link word are possible, as in `hpl <http://folk.uio.no/hpl>`_.
-Just a file link goes like `<tutorial.do.txt>`_.
+If the word is URL, the URL itself becomes the link name, as in `<tutorial.do.txt>`_.

 References to sections may use logical names as labels (e.g., a "label" command right after the section title), as in the reference to the chapter :ref:`my:first:sec`.

+Doconce also allows inline comments such as **hpl**: here I will make some remarks to the text for allowing authors to make notes.
+Inline comments can be removed from the output by a command-line argument (see the chapter :ref:`doconce2formats` for an example).

 Tables are also supperted, e.g.,